 Heading into the New Year, I’m sure a lot of you are concerned about rising health insurance costs, housing, tuition, and many other expenses that we all have.
 Despite these necessary expenditures, you’ll still want to find a way to have fun and relax, especially if you have kids.
 One of my favorite ways to save money and get the most bang for our buck is to purchase seasonal passes or memberships to our favorite places here in the Orange County and nearby.
 Generally speaking, they pay for themselves within one or two visits- plus, it makes it easy to head over to, say, Discovery Science Center if you have a couple of free hours and want to have some fun with the kiddos.
 Some go by your date of sign up and others go by the calendar year- get them now and you’ll get the most out of them- almost a full twelve months!

-(La Brea Tar Pits) and William S. Hart museum.
+This is one fabulous card to have.
+Not only do you get entrance into the NHM for a year (and discounts), it also includes the Page Museum (La Brea Tar Pits) and William S. Hart museum.
 Complimentary tickets to the Butterfly Pavilion, Spider Pavilion, and Bug Fair are also provided, and there is a members-only rest area with drinks and comfy chairs.
 Look for this membership available on Groupon – we got our Family Plus-level membership through Groupon for only $50!
 Be aware though- parking is generally $10.